Prompts·February 18, 2026·2 min read

 • "Describe where we are in two sentences, then tell me what you want."

-Bucket 2: Tension starters (instant chemistry)
+3) Tension starter (instant chemistry)

 • "We both know the polite version of this story.
 Tell me the real one."